illusori/mixxx-behringer-cmdstudio2a/README.md

 * First is "off" with red LED, controller functions are unchanged.
 * Second is "loop" editing mode with blue LED.
 * This is "intro-outro" editing mode with flashing red/blue LED.

+If you want to change the order of the "edit modes", you can do this in the `editModes` section of the preferences file.
+You can also customize the `startInEditMode` to pick which edit mode to start in when you fire up Mixxx.

 #### Loop editing mode